 You will then be placed in a comfortable position on your side on a massage couch before the therapist gently places a specialised candle into your ear.
 This will be lit and held firmly in place while it burns for an average of 10 minutes.

 You are likely to experience a crackling sound as the candle burns, and feel a warm and gentle massaging sensation in the ear.
-When the candle has burned completely, it will be removed from your ear and extinguished.
+Whilst the candle is burning, you will receive massage around the ear area.
 This process is then repeated for the other ear.

-Once both ears have been treated, your therapist will massage the area around the ears and face to encourage lymphatic drainage and enhance the effects of the candling.
+Once both ears have been treated, your will a relaxing facial massage to encourage lymphatic drainage and enhance the effects of the candling.
 You can also request to see the inside of the burnt out candle to reveal the condition of your ears.
 A lot of people report an immediate relief of pressure after the treatment

 Some people may experience relief straight after the first session but more may be needed depending on your age, the nature of your ailment and how long you have had it for.
 Generally, the older you are and the longer you have had the condition, the more ear candle treatment sessions you will need to see a noticeable improvement.
 There is also the question of how complex the condition is, as some are easier to treat than others.